ARTICLE

 V. Analogy of the Earth

 The narration tells of Mount Mandara emerging from the ocean (Milky Way) and placed at the East of Mount Meru, to provide a base to make turning moves during the episode.
 There may be an analogy here, since Angkor Wat is located to the East of Phnom Bakheng (Mount Meru) and might represent Mount Mandara.
-As the view is turning, the mentioned Western access would be located now at the South, so sunrises would seen at the new North direction (East).
+As the view is turned, the mentioned Western access would be located now at the South, so sunrises would be seen at the new North direction (East).

 Vasuki in Mount Mandara (the temple itself) is also symbolizing the Earth's axis, with devas and asuras placed at the North and South poles, respectively.
 Even the narrations of the most outer wall are part of a sequence to be read counterclockwise (starting from the battle of Kurukshetra), such as the Earth's motion across the orbital translation.

-indexVI.
+VI.
 Analogy of life

-Sunlight was not just reflected on and from each tower in the main cardinal directions but also remained inside of stones, which made the structure shine at any moment and time of the year, without seasonal shadows, thus annulling the variations produced by day - night alternation.
+Sunlight was not just reflected on and from each tower in the main cardinal directions but also remained inside of stones, which made the structure shine at any moment and time of the year, without seasonal shadows, thus annulling the variations produced by day-night alternation.

 Other interactions were created in and from the very stones according to their different types, sizes and distribution.
 So each one of the gallery reliefs was constantly illuminated by different colors and intensities, displaying each day a different show from the previous one.

-By the Sun, Vishnu’s avatar, jewels in Mount Mandara were constantly vitalized.
+By the Sun, Vishnu’s avatar, yhe jewels in Mount Mandara were constantly vitalized.
 And, because of the cardinal distribution, they turned the temple (Earth) into a place where light, motion and life were flowing all over the year, being the central tower the main focus of all the activity.
-The centre might have been the place receiving the greatest effects of all of the interactions, which were mainly turning effects, like the "blender" effect after the pullings of devas and asuras with Vasuki's body, and like the Earth turns around its own axis.
+The centre might have been the place receiving the greatest effects of all of the interactions, which were mainly turning effects, like the "blender" effect after the pullings of devas and asuras of Vasuki's body, and like the Earth turns around its own axis.

-indexVII.
+VII.
 Analogy of elementals

-Natural elements must be transformed for water flows to be poured from the top of the mountains, which happens because the Earth rotates around its own axis and impulses water to be transformed into air.
+Natural elements must be transformed for water flows to be poured from the top of the mountains, which happens because the Earth rotates around its own axis and impulses water courses to be transformed into air.
 Later, precipitations give back water.

-All of these characteristics reminds of Kurma, the turtle of stability in the epic narration, who supports the structure by stabilizing the flow, as elements are mixed, transformed, and changed, to finally emerge from the "blender".
+All of these characteristics reminds of Kurma, the turtle of stability in the epic narration, who supports the structure by stabilizing the flow, as elements are mixed, transformed and changed, to finally emerge from the "blender".
 For life to be, the Earth must turn.
-With water and air flowing, the praised nectar or amrita emerges, the immortality that devas won at the end of the narration of the churning of the milky ocean.
+With water and air flows, the praised nectar or amrita emerges, the immortality that devas won at the end of the narration of the churning of the milky ocean.

-indexSources: Templos de Angkor, 10 curiosidades sobre los templos de Angkor Wat, Angkor y la crisis del agua, Web Archive.
+Sources: Templos de Angkor, 10 curiosidades sobre los templos de Angkor Wat, Angkor y la crisis del agua, Web Archive.